dortamur/satisfactory-uevr-enhancements/README.md

 	- Dropping your VR render resolution down
 	- Drop your DLSS down to "Performance" (for NVIDIA cards)
 	- Check you're using the right one out of OpenVR/OpenXR
+- See the [[Performance]] page for some more performance tips, and to see reported performance that others are getting
-- ...let me know what works best for your setup!
+- Let me know what works best for your setup!

 ## Troubleshooting